- Alcedo atthis

-Nominate atthis occurs around the Mediterranean, in north-west Africa and south-west Asia
+- A. a. atthis: around the Mediterranean, in north-west Africa and south-west Asia

-bengalensis is found from India to China and Japan
+- A. a. bengalensis: from India to China and Japan

-taprobana in southern India and Sri Lanka
+- A. a. taprobana: southern India and Sri Lanka

-hispidoides Sulawesi, the Moluccas and eastern New Guinea and surrounding islands
+- A. a. hispidoides: Sulawesi, the Moluccas and eastern New Guinea and surrounding islands

-salomonensis from the Solomon Islands
+- A. a. salomonensis from the Solomon Islands

 Streams and small rivers are the preferred habitat in the breeding season, sometimes canals but must have trees to provide lookout perches and banks suitable for nesting.